 What were the most frequently asked questions?
 (Note – not necessarily what made it to the website but, rather, what questions did you get the most?)

 [Suggested by ICANN staff based on Sub Team discussions and data extracted to date] Are you able to provide us with the number and/or percentages of SMD files that were used in Sunrise periods corresponding to specific time periods (e.g. Jan/June/Sept 2014; Apr/Sept 2015; Apr/Sept 2016)?

+Are the registration totals contained within the various monthly/quarterly reports made to ICANN cumulative?

+What is meant by the term ‘expired marks’ in the various monthly/quarterly reports made to ICANN?

+In relation to the statistics regarding the number of marks submitted to the TMCH, as noted in the various monthly/quarterly reports to ICANN, does this statistic relate to individual marks submitted or the number of labels or the number of SMD file created?

+How are marks cancelled within national/regional registries handled at the TMCH level?

+Is it possible to get a break down of where the corporate head-quarters of those registrants using TM agents are located?

+Data has been provided regarding outreach efforts, can information be provided on the precise nature of the activities undertaken and who was the audience for this?
+Were any outreach efforts made to registrants or trademark owners?

+In relation to claims notice statistics can any discernible trends be noted in relation to (i) registrar gaming and (ii) registrant turn-back as a result of a claims notice issuance chilling effect?

 (b) From the WG Charter/community discussions: